 The recordings were expected to begin in the next few weeks, but Televisa has decided to return to the drawing board and make more profound changes to the concept of "Dream Factory", with longer series and a lighter tone that balances the melodrama.

 Televisa is not alone in deepening its experiments with telenovelas.
-In Argentina, it has announced "Separated", by the production company Polka, in which the protagonists are seven women, who are not family as well.
+In Argentina, it has been announced "Separated", by the production company Polka, in which the protagonists are seven women, who are not family as well.

 The South American country is thus following the path opened up by "One Hundred Days to Fall in Love," the successful television series by the production company Underground, which this year has two versions in the United States - on Telemundo and Showtime - and another in Chile.